gorbeia/testapp001-app/docs/features/IMPLEMENTATION_STATUS.md

 - 🟡 UI Only / Mock (front-end prototype, mock data, no real backend)
 - ❌ Not Implemented

-> Note: Most domain features still use frontend mock data, but **authentication login is now wired to a real API and PostgreSQL users table**, with a seed script and E2E tests.
-Other areas that talk about credits/reservations/etc. remain mock-only unless noted.
+> Note: Authentication, user management, reservations, consumptions, and products are now backed by real Express + Drizzle + PostgreSQL APIs (with seed scripts).
+Other areas (credits/SEPA, announcements, chat, society config) still rely on mock/front-end only behavior unless noted.

 ---